GeoMOER/moer-bsc-project-seminar-SDM/staging/_unit03/unit03-06_assignment.md

 ---
-title: "Exercise: Spatial Data Processing"
+title: "Marked Assignment: Spatial Data Processing"
 ---

 This exercise will lead you through some of the most basic and important steps for spatial data processing.